Nicola Roberts: 2013–present: Planned second studio album, The Masked Singer, West End and further Girls Aloud reunion

 In October 2011, Roberts stated that she had started work on a second album.
-On 13 January 2012, Roberts commented on her second album, stating, "Maybe.
+In January 2012, commenting on the possibility of a new record, Roberts stated, "Maybe.
 I'm not sure.
 There's lots of stuff coming up and I think there always has to be a right time.
 I'm always working on music and if a second album came out then that would be a great thing to happen."
-Roberts wrote four songs for friend and former colleague Cheryl's fourth studio album, Only Human, entitled "It's About Time", "Throwback", "Goodbye Means Hello" and "Yellow Love".
-On the Girls Aloud's greatest hits album Ten, she contributed the track "On the Metro".
-Roberts also wrote two songs for Little Mix's second album, Salute, entitled "See Me Now" and "They Just Don't Know You".
+During this period, Roberts focused heavily on songwriting for other artists.
+She contributed the track "On the Metro" to Girls Aloud’s second greatest hits album Ten (2012) and wrote two songs, "See Me Now" and "They Just Don't Know You", for Little Mix's second album, Salute (2013).

 In January 2014, producer Fred Ball confirmed he was working with Roberts on a new album.
-She also confirmed that she had written for Cheryl's album Only Human, which was released later that year.
-In 2018, Roberts worked with Cheryl again, co-writing the songs "Love Made Me Do It" and "Let You".
+Later that year, she wrote four songs for her friend and former colleague Cheryl's fourth studio album, Only Human (2014): "It's About Time", "Throwback", "Goodbye Means Hello" and "Yellow Love".
+Roberts collaborated with Cheryl again in 2018, co-writing the songs "Love Made Me Do It" and "Let You".

-It was announced in December 2019 that Roberts would join the City of Angels musical cast, playing the role of Avril/Mallory from March 2020.
-She latered returned to the West End in 2025, taking on the role of Persephone in the musical Hadestown, at the Lyric Theatre, London.
-In 2020, Roberts participated in the ITV series The Masked Singer as Queen Bee and eventually won the competition.
-On 15 August 2020, Nicola performed "The Captive's Hymn" at a VJ Day concert at Horse Guards Parade in London.
+In December 2019, it was announced Roberts would make her West End debut in the musical City of Angels, playing the role of Avril/Mallory from March 2020.
+In 2020, she also participated in the first series of the ITV series The Masked Singer as Queen Bee and won the competition in the February finale.
+Later that year, on 15 August 2020, Roberts performed "The Captive's Hymn" at a VJ Day concert at Horse Guards Parade in London.
+On 4 June 2022, she performed "Climb Ev'ry Mountain" with Mica Paris and Ruby Turner at the Platinum Party at the Palace concert to celebrate the Platinum Jubilee of Queen Elizabeth II.

-On 4 June 2022, Roberts performed "Climb Ev'ry Mountain" with Mica Paris and Ruby Turner at the Platinum Party at the Palace concert to celebrate the Platinum Jubilee of Queen Elizabeth II.
+In late 2023, Girls Aloud announced that they would reunite for The Girls Aloud Show arena tour to celebrate more than 20 years in the industry and honour their late bandmate, Sarah Harding.
+The group toured throughout May and June 2024; it became the UK's biggest arena tour of the year, selling over 300,000 tickets.
+They also performed a sold-out show at Shepherd's Bush Empire and headlined Brighton Pride that summer.

-In late 2023, Girls Aloud announced that they would once again reunite for an arena tour, titled The Girls Aloud Show, to celebrate more than 20 years in the industry and honour their late bandmate, Sarah Harding.
-The group embarked on the tour throughout May and June 2024, becoming the UK's biggest arena tour of the year, with over 300,000 fans coming to see them perform.
-They also performed a sold out show that summer at Shepherd's Bush Empire and headlined Brighton Pride.
+Roberts returned to the West End in 2025, taking on the role of Persephone in the musical Hadestown at the Lyric Theatre.
+In January 2026, Roberts had to withdraw from the final week of performances to undergo a surgical procedure.